 Required input parameters

-The action script for the account discovery action is relatively straightforward, as it primarily requires common endpoint script parameters.
+The account discovery action script is relatively straightforward, as it primarily requires common endpoint script parameters.
 No additional parameters are necessary unless dictated by the specific identity provider.

 -